GovTechSG/java-apex-api-security/README.md

 formData = new ApiList();
 formData.add("param1", "data1");

-//If queryParam and formList are both available, combine the list before submitting formData.addAll(queryParam);
+//If queryParam and formData are both available, combine the list before submitting formData.addAll(queryParam);

 try {